 Requirement type

-This column show what type of requirement it concerns.
-Filtering in this column is very useful when you want tie verification information to a particular type of standard property (e.g. floor heights) or a particular type of relation (e.g. adjacency relations).
+This column shows what type of requirement it concerns.
+Filtering in this column is very useful when you want to link verification information to a particular type of standard property (e.g. floor heights) or a particular type of relation (e.g. adjacency relations).

 Related object